samjaninf/stelace/README.md

 - Uncomment `migrate: "safe"` option after populating database with first `sails lift` command, to speed up sails start
 >Start once with "alter" when some model changes

+#### Run init scripts

+Customize locally and execute the following scripts from the root of the project:

+    node scripts_migration/createStelaceConfig.js
+    node scripts_migration/createListingTypes.js

 #### PhantomJS symbolic link